Ch1bi/Consecutive-Runs/README.md

 ## Running the tests

 To run the test, open your preferred Java ide, right click on ConsecTest.java and run as Junit Test.
-Feel free to modify the test and values.
+Feel free to modify the test and change values.